copl-labomc/nanocomposites/protocols/withpolymers/the_original_nanocomposite.md

 <!--- <sup>*</sup> TODO : annotate include here the figure in our paper for optical density (?check OD def) + cQD concentration of increasingly orange samples <img src="/assets/original_nanocomposite.gif" alt="Optical density of nanocomposites with varying nanosemiconductor concentration"> N.B. if I put the assets folder high up, the asset link might need some dots --->

 ## Dispersion of Nanosemiconductors in the Monomer ##
-- Add a known volume of purified liquid monomer to the tube of precipitated NSCs.
+- Add a known volume of purified liquid monomer to the centrifuge tube of precipitated NSCs.
-- Hold the tube in an ultrasonic bath briefly to improve NSC dispersion.
+- Agitate with the vortex mixer and/or hold the tube in an ultrasonic bath briefly to improve NSC dispersion.
 - Pour the mixture into the glass test tube.
 - Repeat the previous 3 steps until the NSCs are rinsed out of the centrifuge tube.
-- Complete the purified monomer volume in the test tube to 10 mL. (!or 8 mL if we adjust the protocol)
+- Complete pouring of the purified monomer directly in the glass test tube up to the selected volume.
-- Add 60 mg of initiator Luperox A98 to the tube and agitate with the vortex. (!or adjusted proportional number)
+- Add the initiator Luperox A98 to the tube and agitate with the vortex.
 - Close the test tube with an airtight septum that can be pierced by syringe needles.

 ## Degassing & Purging ##